AmHelm/example-html-webpage/README.md

 The aim was to get familiar with HTML, and so I tried out different simple attributes by scripting in VSCode and checking out the results in my web browser.

-To make sure that nginx reads the HTML file correctly it was names index.html.
+To make sure that nginx reads the HTML file correctly it was named index.html.

 #### Updating script and website